nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 We initially wanted to produce the series entirely with free, open source software.
 But after investigating all of the available NLEs and DAWs we realized that our fidelity to FOSS would leave us devoting more time to troubleshooting than to production.
 That said, we produced all of our media entirely on Linux-based machines.
 All of the motion graphics were produced using a combination of Blender, Synfig, Krita, GIMP and Inkscape.
 Our audio was processed with Audacity and Ardour.
 Our video was edited with Lightworks and our music composed in Bitwig.

 ## Terminal Humanities Degree

+> The challenge in modern life and education still remains to reintegrate poetry and physics, art and chemistry, music and biology, dance and sociology, and every other possible combination of aesthetic and analytical knowledge, to foster people who feel that they want to know and know that they want to feel.
+> Robert and Michele Root-Bernstein, _Sparks of Genius_

 I used to consider my MFA a liability.
 While the Studio Arts graduate program at UC Irvine _is_ terrible, the rest of the university is world-class.
 If the arts faculty bothered to show up for class, they would simply "facilitate a discussion" and leave as quickly as possible.
 I took a page from their book and began skipping the required classes and instead auditing lectures across the bridge.